 You see, in an aquarium environment, you are essentially mixing two things that don’t belong together – water and electricity.

-What makes a power strip right for your aquarium?
+Which power strip is best for your aquarium?

-- What to look for when choosing a power strip for your aquarium
+- What should you look for when choosing a power strip for your aquarium?

 - Which is the best power strip for your aquarium?